-First-Year Experience (FYE) and Outdoor & Community Recreation Education (OCRE) have teamed up to offer students a unique opportunity in the spring of 2023: The FYE Outdoor Experience!
+First-Year Experience (FYE) and Outdoor & Community Recreation Education (OCRE) have teamed up to offer students a unique opportunity in the fall of 2023: The FYE Outdoor Experience!

-The 5 credit FYE Outdoor Experience is a combination of UNIV 1105 and OCRE 2610.
-The two sections will go hand in hand to teach students skills to do well in college, rafting and outdoor skills, and leadership while floating down the scenic Green River through Labyrinth Canyon, just outside Canyonlands National Park.
+The 5 credit FYE Outdoor Experience is a combination of FYE 1105 and OCRE 2610.
+The two sections will go hand in hand to teach students skills to do well in college, and backcountry skills and leadership.

 You’ll be in both classes with the same students, and your instructors will collaborate to establish a supportive, fun learning community.